clarkt3/llm-prompts/README.md

     during extended missions on Mars.
 Consider factors such as energy efficiency, scalability, and the adaptability of the system to varying atmospheric conditions.
     '''
+    # Refined Prompts:

+        # Prompt 1 (warming GPT):

+        '''
+        In the near future space agencies are planning a manned mission to Mars.
+        They need to ensure
+        '''
 ```